chkla/PromptCards/README.md

 [Insert the complete prompt text here, including any specific instructions or formatting.]

+# Research Task

+[Insert your research task description here, including the addressed NLP task and labeling goal for your analysis]

 ## Example Input and Output

 - Example 1